5 Injury Prevention Tips for Runners

 Sleep loss not only impairs sport-specific skill execution and cognition but impairs mood, lowers muscle glycogen stores and can be a huge factor in the development of bone stress injuries.
 (Finestone and Milgrom 2008).

-Physiotherapist Hannah Rasmussen has a passion for helping patients with lower limb and running related injuries!
+Our team here at Synergy Physio offer expert knowledge and physiotherapy.
 Like to learn more about common injuries in runners?
 Read more here

 Contact us on 07 5448 3369 or simply book online!